saraiyash/FR-Data-Analyst/README.md

 2. SQL dialect - SQLite
 3. Exploratory Data Analysis - Python3 :snake:, Jupyter Notebooks

-To get the entire solution, please refer the PDF or Word document files uploaded.
+To get the entire solution, please refer the PDF (preferably) or Word document files uploaded.
 Individual IPYNB and SQL files are also provided.

 Reach out at :mailbox_closed: saraiyash@tamu.edu for more information regarding the solution.